awubshet/awubshet.github.io/blog/parquet_partitions.md

 // 51.88738233 s
 ```

 Querying against the partitioning column is now 83.3% faster but other operations are much slower.
 The time needed to set up the meta data is also longer.
-Here is a table showing the relative times elapsed on queries against a partitioned parquet filte as a ratio of times elapsed for queries against a non partitioned parquet file.
+Here is a table showing the relative times elapsed on queries against a partitioned parquet filte as a ratio to times elapsed for queries against a non partitioned parquet file.

 <table>